Soldelli/gait_anomaly_detection/pre-processing/README.md

 # Preprocessing Code
-The code in this folder provides the toold to preprocess the raw signals recorded though the smartphone application in order to use them with the deep learning framework. </br>
+The code in this folder provides the tool to preprocess the raw signals recorded through the smartphone application in order to use them with the deep learning framework. </br>

 The operations involved in the preprocessing are:
 - Visual flow computation from video data.